barrackmobamba69/NootNootChatbot/README.md

 # NootNootChatbot

-Welcome to our official Nootnoot Weather API Chatbot Wiki.
+Welcome to our official Nootnoot Weather API Chatbot.

 ## Introduction
 Nootnoot is a chatbot application that uses weather API from the [OpenWeatherMap.org](https://home.openweathermap.org) website to provide users with real-time information on the weather of their desired cities.